JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 <anchor name="parameter-reference"/>

+## Parameter Name Restrictions

+The name of a configuration parameter must satisfy the following requirements:
+* contain only the following characters: `[a-zA-Z0-9._-*]`
+* start with an ASCII letter

+## Parameter References

 Any textual setting can reference a parameter.
 A string in the `%parameter.name%` format will be substituted with the actual value during the build.
 If a build references a parameter which is not defined, TeamCity considers it an [implicit agent requirement](agent-requirements.md#Implicit+Requirements): the build will only run on the agents with this parameter defined.

-## Parameter name restrictions

-The name of a configuration parameter must satisfy the following requirements:
-* contain only the following characters: `[a-zA-Z0-9._-*]`
-* start with an ASCII letter

-The references to parameters which names do not satisfy the above restrictions do not create an [implicit requirement](agent-requirements.md#Implicit+Requirements).
+The references to parameters which names do not satisfy the [above restrictions](#Parameter+Name+Restrictions) do not create an [implicit requirement](agent-requirements.md#Implicit+Requirements).

+## Predefined and Custom Parameters

+TeamCity provides a set of [predefined parameters](predefined-build-parameters.md).
+Administrators can add custom parameters, as described below.

-## Defining Build Parameters in Build Configuration
+### Defining Build Parameters in Build Configuration

-On the __Parameters__ page of __Build Configuration Settings__, you can define the required system properties and environment variables to be passed to the build script and environment when a build is started.
+On the __Parameters__ page of __Build Configuration Settings__, you can define the required system properties and set environment variables to be passed to the build script and environment when a build is started.
 Note that you can redefine them when launching a [custom build](running-custom-build.md).

 Build parameters defined in a build configuration are used only within this configuration.
 For other ways, refer to [Project- and Agent-Level Build Parameters](project-and-agent-level-build-parameters.md).